ephemeraHQ/xmtp-mini-app-example/frontend/README.md

 ### MemberRenderer

 The main component that:
-1. Reads the `users` query parameter from the URL
+1. Reads the `tags` query parameter from the URL
-2. Validates Ethereum addresses
-3. Displays them in a styled list
+2. Resolves each tag to an Ethereum address using web3.bio API
+3. Displays both the identifier (name) and resolved address
+4. Shows loading states during resolution
-4. Provides copy-to-clipboard functionality
+5. Provides copy-to-clipboard functionality for resolved addresses

 ### Header